 - 1. Equity and Equity Related Instruments

 - 2. Debt & Money Market Instrument

 - 3. Investment in Derivatives

+- 4. Units issued by ReITS and InVITS

 Detailed definition and applicable regulations/guidelines for each instrument shall be included in Section II.

 C. WHAT ARE THE INVESTMENT STRATEGIES?